 “Nerds,” “Misfits,” and “Mutants” are unusual power words that work well for the audience Nerd Fitness is targeting.
 These words immediately separate it from all the other fitness blogs out there.

 But they push it even further with “Strong,” “Healthy,” and “Permanently.”

 It’s quite minimal, isn’t it?
 They just wrote down three power words and follow it up with a service they provide.

 Of course, you don’t have to limit your use of power words to the top of your homepage.

 You can use it in other parts of the homepage too, as Ramit Sethi does here in his list of what you’ll get when you sign up for his email list:

 Go look at your homepage now and see if you can find any areas you can spruce up with some power words.

-If you haven’t chosen your blog name yet (or if you’re thinking about rebranding), you might use a power word to give it some punch.
-It’ll make you stand out from all the boring, forgettable brands.
+If you haven’t chosen your blog name yet (or if you’re thinking about rebranding), you should use a power word to give it some punch.
+It’ll make you stand out from all the boring, forgettable brands out there.